 (See also the National Action Alliance for Suicide Prevention: Transforming Health Systems Initiative Work Group.
 Recommended standard care for people with suicide risk: Making health care suicide safe.
 Washington, DC: Education Development Center, Inc., 2018.)

 Statistics on suicidal behavior are based mainly on death certificates and inquest reports and underestimate the true incidence.
-To provide more reliable information, the CDC established the National Violent Death Reporting System (NVDRS); it is a state-based system that collects facts about each violent incident from various sources to provide a clearer understanding of the causes of violent deaths (homicides and suicides), the National Violent Death Reporting System (NVDRS).
-The NVDRS is currently in place in all 50 states, the District of Columbia, and Puerto Rico.
+To provide more reliable information in the United States, the Centers for Disease Control and Prevention (CDC) established a state-based system that collects facts about each violent incident from various sources to provide a clearer understanding of the causes of violent deaths (homicides and suicides), the National Violent Death Reporting System (NVDRS).
+The NVDRS is now in place in all 50 states, the District of Columbia, and Puerto Rico.

-The age group with the highest suicide rate is now people aged 45 to 64 yr, resulting from a recent significant increase.
-Why this rate has increased is unknown; however, the following may have contributed:
+The age group with the highest suicide rate is now people aged 45 to 64 years, resulting from a recent significant increase.
+Why this rate has increased is unknown; however, the following factors may have contributed:

 Years ago, as teenagers, this group had a higher rate of depression Depressive Disorders Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
-Exact cause is unknown... read more than older groups, and researchers predicted the suicide rate would rise as they aged..
+Exact cause is unknown... read more than older groups, and researchers predicted that their suicide rate would rise as they aged.

-This rate includes the increased number of suicides in the military and veterans (20% of suicides are in that group).
+This rate includes the increased number of suicides among military personnel and veterans (20% of suicides are in that group).